 We rely on a combination of patent, copyright, trademark, and trade secret laws to protect our intellectual property rights.
-As of March 31, 2021, we have six registered patents in the United States, one pending patent application in Canada, 14 registered trademarks in the United States, five trademarks pending in the United States, and 75 registered trademarks in jurisdictions outside of the United States.
+As of March 31, 2020, we have six registered patents in the United States, three pending patent applications in the United States, Canada and Australia, respectively, approximately 25 registered trademarks in the United States, and approximately 63 registered trademarks in jurisdictions outside of the United States.

 We also license a significant amount of the intellectual property that we use in our business from IGT pursuant to the IP License Agreement.
-We entered into the IP License Agreement with IGT on June 1, 2017, and it was subsequently amended on October 4, 2018 and May 30, 2020.
-Pursuant to the IP License Agreement, as amended, IGT has granted us an exclusive, perpetual and irrevocable license to license and distribute certain IGT social casino game titles in the social online game field of use launched before June 1, 2020.
-For each slot game first launched in the social online game field by DDI-US starting on June 1, 2020, the license from IGT is non-exclusive, perpetual and irrevocable.
+We entered into the IP License Agreement with IGT on June 1, 2017, and it was subsequently amended on October 4, 2018 with effect from January 1, 2019.
+Pursuant to the IP License Agreement, as amended, IGT grants us an exclusive, perpetual and irrevocable license to license and distribute certain IGT social casino game titles in the social online game field of use.
+The exclusive license granted by IGT is subject to our payment of license fees and other customary terms.
 The IP License Agreement has an initial term of ten years, and may be renewed, if certain conditions are met, for two additional five-year periods.
 The IP License Agreement may be terminated by either us or IGT for cause.
-Pursuant to the IP License Agreement, as of March 31, 2021, we license from IGT approximately 308 slot gaming intellectual property rights that are actively offered to end users through our game titles.
+Pursuant to the IP License Agreement, as of March 31, 2020, we license from IGT approximately 287 slot gaming intellectual property rights that are actively offered to end users through our game titles.

 We entered into the DoubleU Games License Agreement on March 7, 2018, and it was subsequently amended on July 1, 2019 and November 27, 2019.
 Pursuant to the DoubleU Games License Agreement, DoubleU Games grants us an exclusive license to develop and distribute certain DoubleU Games social casino game titles and sequels thereto in the social online game field of use.
-Pursuant to the DoubleU Games License Agreement, as of March 31, 2021, we license approximately 38 game titles that are actively offered to end users.
+Pursuant to the DoubleU Games License Agreement, as of March 31, 2020, we license approximately 24 game titles that are actively offered to end users.
 The exclusive license is subject to our payment of license fees.
 As amended to date, the agreement remains in effect until either DUG no longer holds an interest, directly or indirectly, in DDI, or DDI no longer holds an interest, directly or indirectly.
 In such event, the agreement provides that the parties will mutually renegotiate the terms of the agreement.